 While it is best practice and our policy to place cheerleaders on squads with children in their grade, we do understand that families may have situations where they would like their cheerleader to be placed on another grade level squad to cheer with or for a sibling.
 Cheerleaders can cheer a maximum of one year above or below their grade level ONLY to be placed with a sibling.
 Should the sibling play or cheer beyond one year removed from the cheerleaders grade level, they will not be permitted to have alternate placement.
 We will, however, do our best to place the cheerleader in the same pod as the sibling so schedules can be synced for families.

-Practices begin the week of July 12, 2021, with games starting the first weekend in August.
+Practices begin in July, with games starting the first weekend in August.
 Games are played on Saturdays or Sundays, and are generally each weekend through the end of October.
 Game days, times, and locations are determined by the league, and the schedule is released over the summer.
 All Lakota Tomahawks home games are played at Lakota East or Lakota West High School stadium.
 Away games are played at other league fields in the Cincinnati area.

-Registration is open, with a hard deadline of June 1, 2021.
+Cheer registration for the 2022 season is closed.
 This is due to the fact that uniforms are custom ordered for our cheerleaders, and orders must be placed so they are ready for the start of the season.
 After registration has closed, cheerleaders are placed on their grade level squads, and coaches will be reaching out in the weeks following with details about practices and getting the season started!

 Costs for participation are as follows:

 This includes the full game day uniform (to keep!)

 Uniform vest top, skirt, boy shorts, long sleeved shell, shoes, cheer bow, and tshirt!